mmertama/Gempyre/README.md

 * Cleaning code and refactoring (API behind PIMPL?, string_views instead of strings when possible, meaningless std::any for code encapsulation)
 * Supress subsystem warnings (gempyre itself has not warnings, but some libraries built in are leaking warnings).
 * Reconsider libwebsockets instead of uWebsockets.
-* POC of Gempyre-Android style architecture also in core.
+* POC of Gempyre-Android style architecture also in core.git
-* camelStyle or snake_style?
-(Gempyre-Python already uses snake, and Im warmin up for that :-)

 Late updates